 1.2.
 The Employee shall initially be employed at the Employer's main office/ premises in Cyprus.
+However, the Employer reserves the main office/ premises in Cyprus.
 However, the Employer reserves the right to second and/or relocate the Employee to any location in any of the countries in which the Employer or its affiliated companies currently operate (or in the future may operate).